sf202/Create-a-web-Page/README.md

 An image to the left and one to the right aligned with each other and enough space in between that you could add some written comments description etc.

-Make all lunks blue and all visited links red.
+Make all links blue and all visited links red.

 Create a bulleted list.